achimkoh/neural-xy-pad/README.md

 - drawing speed control (currently triggered every 50ms)
 - temperature control
+- better mapping of x, y values (currently hardcoded to roughly remain around the center of the pad) and control over mapping scale
-- select models (not sure if this is actually possible.
+- option to select models (not sure if this is feasible.
 I might have to resort to creating multiple instruments?)